During the past few years, the future of business analytics seemed bright.

 Data Quality Management to Become More Prominent

 As we collect more and more interaction, business data quality management is going to become even more important than ever.
 Not sure what data quality management is?
 Don’t worry.
-While it might just be the most important trend emerging in business intelligence sphere for 2019, it’s still relatively new at the larger scale.
+While it might just be the most important trend emerging in business intelligence sphere for 2020, it’s still relatively new at the larger scale.
 Make no mistake, however.
-DQM is picking up steam rapidly into 2019 and will come to shape the future of business analytics as a whole.
+DQM is picking up steam rapidly and will come to shape the future of business analytics as a whole.

 Managing your data’s quality doesn’t just mean having high-quality data to start with (though that is important), it means cleaning and preparing data, distributing it across your enterprise, and then managing that data across its lifespan.